seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Trumpets sound within*

 **DEMETRIUS**
-Why do the emperor’s trumpets flourish thus?
+Why do the emperor's trumpets flourish thus?

 **CHIRON**
 Belike, for joy the emperor hath a son.